MileHacker Logo

 Explore Daejeon's Unique Personality

-Plan your Daejeon trip with care to discover a city with a distinct personality.
-This guide will help you uncover its many layers.
+Plan your Daejeon trip with care to discover a an urban area with a distinct personality.
+This guide will help you uncover its numerous layers.

 Daejeon provides a destination balancing the energy of a modern metropolis with the peacefulness of nature.